 Assessment in RE is completed formatively, lesson to lesson, to reshape planning and teaching.
 Summative assessments at the end of units take into consideration children’s work over time as well as their final extended piece.

-For further information about our RE curriculum, please speak to Miss Crook.
+For further information about our RE curriculum, please speak to Mr Asquith.